jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 This quickstart takes the following steps to implement Servlet security:

-1. Define a security domain in the `standalone.xml` configuration file using the Database JAAS LoginModule.
+1. Defines a security domain in the `standalone.xml` configuration file using the Database JAAS LoginModule.
-2. Add an application user with access rights to the application
+2. Adds an application user with access rights to the application.

         User Name: quickstartUser
         Password: quickstartPwd1!
         Role: quickstarts
-3. Add another user with no access rights to the application.
+3. Adds another user with no access rights to the application.

         User Name: guest
         Password: guestPwd1!
         Role: notauthorized
-4. Add a security domain reference to `WEB-INF/jboss-web.xml`.
+4. Adds a security domain reference to `WEB-INF/jboss-web.xml`.
-5. Add a security constraint to the `WEB-INF/web.xml` .
+5. Adds a security constraint to the `WEB-INF/web.xml` .
-6. Add a security annotation to the EJB declaration.
+6. Adds a security annotation to the EJB declaration.

 Please note the allowed user role `quickstarts` in the annotation `@RolesAllowed` is the same as the user role defined in step 2.